sleconf/sleconf-www/2017/CFP.md

 ### Types of Submissions

 - **Research papers**: These should report a substantial research contribution to SLE or successful application of SLE techniques or both.
-Full paper submissions must not exceed 12 pages including bibliography (in [ACM SIGPLAN conference style](http://www.sigplan.org/Resources/Author/)).
+Full paper submissions must not exceed 12 pages including bibliography (in [ACM SIGPLAN conference style - acmart](http://sigplan.org/Resources/Author/#acmart-format)).

 - **Tool papers**: Because of SLE's interest in tools, we seek papers that present software tools related to the field of SLE.
 Selection criteria include originality of the tool, its innovative aspects, and relevance to SLE.
 Any of the SLE topics of interest are appropriate areas for tool demonstrations.
-Submissions must provide a tool description of 4 pages including bibliography (in [ACM SIGPLAN conference style](http://www.sigplan.org/Resources/Author/)), and a demonstration outline including screenshots of up to 6 pages.
+Submissions must provide a tool description of 4 pages including bibliography (in [ACM SIGPLAN conference style - acmart](http://sigplan.org/Resources/Author/#acmart-format)), and a demonstration outline including screenshots of up to 6 pages.
 Tool demonstrations must have the keywords “Tool Demo” or “Tool Demonstration” in the title.
 The 4-page tool description will, if the demonstration is accepted, be published in the proceedings.
 The 6-page demonstration outline will be used by the program committee only for evaluating the submission.

 - **Industrial papers**: These should describe real-world application scenarios of SLE in industry, explained in their context with an analysis of the challenges that were overcome and the lessons which the audience can learn from this experience.
-Industry paper submissions must not exceed 6 pages including bibliography (in [ACM SIGPLAN conference style](http://www.sigplan.org/Resources/Author/)).
+Industry paper submissions must not exceed 6 pages including bibliography (in [ACM SIGPLAN conference style - acmart](http://sigplan.org/Resources/Author/#acmart-format)).

 - **New ideas / vision papers**: New ideas papers should describe new, non-conventional SLE research approaches that depart from standard practice.
 They are intended to describe well-defined research ideas that are at an early stage of investigation.
 Vision papers are intended to present new unifying theories about existing SLE research that can lead to the development of new technologies or approaches.
-New ideas / vision papers must not exceed 4 pages including bibliography (in [ACM SIGPLAN conference style](http://www.sigplan.org/Resources/Author/)).
+New ideas / vision papers must not exceed 4 pages including bibliography (in [ACM SIGPLAN conference style - acmart](http://sigplan.org/Resources/Author/#acmart-format)).

 **Workshops:** Workshops will be organized by SPLASH.
 Please inform us and contact the SPLASH organizers if you would like to organize a workshop of interest to the SLE audience.